Skip to main content

 Second, bodyweight mastery by default keeps your physique healthy well-balanced, and reduces the risk of becoming a fat powerlifter looking for a heart surgery down the road.

 Take the humble push up, which is actually a difficult exercise but considered an “easy” one.
 I calculated this at home with a real scale, and it turns out that in a push up, I effectively “bench” 70-75% of my bodyweight (increases as I lower down, decreases as I go back up), which is around 45-49 kilos, or ~100 lbs.
 Taking half of that, it’s like pressing ~45 pound dumbells in each hand (this is a conservative estimate).
-How strong is a beginner who can press 45 lbs with each hand for 20-30 slow, high-quality reps?
+How strong is a beginner who can press 45 lbs with each hand for 20-30 fluid, high-quality reps?
 Okay, pretty decent.
 Now, slowly progress this to one-arm push ups.
 Now this person is pressing 100 lb dumbells with each hand — for reps.
 Is this person strong?
 You bet.

 “Hitting a body part once per week” is also a fairly standard practice that physical culturists have used for thousands of years with excellent results.
 This workout split is also called the “Bro Split” because it’s even used by top bodybuilders, but works well for novices and experts alike.
 It just works, and it keeps you feeling fresh after a hard workout.
 And it gives you 7 days of recovery time, so you’ll not only keep getting stronger in that movement without needing to deload, but also (allegedly) never get “bored,” since you’ll do each exercise only once a week.